 A fixed annuity, such as a multi-year guarantee annuity (MYGA), is one type of insurance policy you can purchase.
 When talking to your agent about this option, be sure to inquire about how commissions work and how they will affect your guaranteed crediting rate.
 In general, it is smarter–and can earn you more money in the long run–to bypass agents altogether and buy annuities directly from the source.

-Still, have more questions?
-Please contact a financial advisor or us.
+Still have more questions?
+Please get in touch with a financial advisor or us.
 If you’re prepared to buy an annuity, we offer fixed, fixed-indexed, immediate, and MYGA annuities at The Annuity Expert, which provide guaranteed lifetime income.

 Request A Quote

 Get help from a licensed financial professional.
 This service is free of charge.